What are the 10 Steps in Performing CPR?

 Step 1.
 Scene safety

 In any emergency, the first step that you should follow is to check if the scene is safe.
 Ask how many victims are there and how the accident could have happened.
-See if other bystanders can assist the victims.
-It's also important to check the scene for factors that could harm you, such as traffic or fire.
+See if other bystanders are available to assist the victims.
+It's important to check the scene for factors that could harm you and the victim, such as traffic or fire.

 Step 2: Check for consciousness.